-Construction Accident Lawyer Fighting for Workers in NYC Since 1994
+New York City Construction Accident Attorney Fighting for Workers Since 1992

-Construction Injury Law Firm Helping New York City Workers Get The Compensation They Deserve
+Law Firm Helping Workers Injured On NYC Construction Sites Get The Compensation They Deserve

 Construction accidents happen every day.
 Anyone working in this hazardous field can be severely injured on the job.
 As a result, powerful and protective laws have been passed to help injured workers receive the compensation they deserve.
 It is essential that you know how to protect your legal rights so that you can seek the protection of these laws.

-At The Law Offices of Michael S. Lamonsoff, PLLC, our experienced team of New York construction accident attorneys have handled many construction workers’ claims.
+At The Law Offices of Michael S. Lamonsoff, PLLC, our experienced team of New York construction accident lawyers has handled many construction workers’ claims.
 We have extensive knowledge of New York state’s regulations, along with the federal guidelines put forth by OSHA – the Occupational Safety and Health Administration.
 This means we are well-positioned to assist with construction accident lawsuits and related wrongful death cases.
-If you’re seeking a workers’ compensation lawyer, our legal team can assist in this area as well.
+If you’re seeking a workers’ compensation lawyer, our legal team is one of the best in Manhattan and can assist in this area as well.

 Some of our past and present clients are the members of several local building and construction trade unions including: